-Storyblok is a headless CMS with a great feature – a visual editor for content teams.
-Storyblok is a pure headless Saas CMS.
+Storyblok is a visual editor for content teams.
+Storyblok is a pure headless SaaS CMS.
 This makes it easier for editors to make changes themselves, in a similar way to traditional website builders.

-The cms support Vue.js, Gridsome, Laravel, Nuxt.js, Gatsby.js, React, Svelte, Next.js, Ruby, Django, In terms of pricing free option is available, with packages ranging from $9 per user, per month.
+The CMS supports Vue.js, Gridsome, Laravel, Nuxt.js, Gatsby.js, React, Svelte, Next.js, Ruby, Django, In terms of pricing free option is available, with packages ranging from $9 per user, per month.